stecrotti/xorsat/readme.md

 A brief explanation of the main results follows

 ### Leaf Removal algorithm
  Recursively remove from the hypergraph all leaves and the hyperedges they are attached to, until there is none left.
-The subgraph resulting at the end, called *core*, is the backbone, or frozen part, of the graph
+The subgraph resulting at the end, called *core*, contains all those constraints

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2ODc1NDg0OCwxMDI1ODU1NzM1XX0=
+eyJoaXN0b3J5IjpbMTA3NjU1NDYzMSwxMDI1ODU1NzM1XX0=
 -->